 The USD(I&S) carries out the space-related duties and responsibilities assigned in DoDD 5143.01.
-In addition to the duties in DoDD 5143.01, the USD(I&S) is responsible for:
+In addition to the duties in DoDD 5143.01, the USD(I&S):

-- a.
-Serving as the OSD PSA for security and defense intelligence matters related to space policy and other space-related matters. - b.
-Formulating and implementing intelligence and intelligence-related space policies and procedures that support national security objectives and policies. - c.
-Coordinating intelligence and intelligence-related space matters with appropriate PSAs, capability portfolio managers, the ODNI, and others, as needed, to promote the integration of intelligence and intelligence-related space activities across DoD and the IC, as well as to facilitate the integration of DoD and the IC space capabilities, as appropriate. - d.
-Participating in Planning, Programming, Budgeting, and Execution activities, including advising the SecDef on military intelligence program and budget priorities for intelligence-related space matters and battlespace awareness capabilities in accordance with DoDDs 5205.12 and 7045.20. - e.
-Representing DoD on intelligence and intelligence-related space matters to the ODNI and other members of the IC. - f.
-Coordinating with the USD(P) on national security and defense policy with intelligence and intelligence-related space matter equities, and the foreign disclosure and security of classified military national security information. - g.
-Exercising authority, direction, and control over intelligence-related Defense Agencies on space activities, in consultation with the ODNI regarding National Intelligence.
+a.
+Serves as the PSA for security and defense intelligence matters related to space policy and other space-related matters.

+b.
+Formulates and implements intelligence and intelligence-related space policies and procedures that support national security objectives and policies.

+c.
+Coordinates intelligence and intelligence-related space matters with appropriate PSAs, capability portfolio managers, ODNI, and others, as needed, to promote the integration of intelligence and intelligence-related space activities across DoD and the IC, as well as to facilitate the integration of DoD and IC space capabilities, as appropriate.

+d.
+Participates in Planning, Programming, Budgeting, and Execution activities, including advising the SecDef on military intelligence program and budget priorities for intelligence-related space matters and battlespace awareness capabilities in accordance with DoDDs 5205.12 and 7045.20.

+e.
+Represents DoD on intelligence and intelligence-related space matters to the ODNI and other members of the IC.

+f.
+Coordinates with the USD(P) on national security and defense policy with intelligence and intelligence-related space matter equities, and the foreign disclosure and security of classified military national security information.

+g.
+Exercises authority, direction, and control over intelligence-related Defense Agencies on space activities, in consultation with the ODNI regarding National Intelligence.